Spam Email Examples — The Telltale Signs of Spam Emails

 Many spam messages slip under the radar, and instead of going to your spam folder, they end up in your inbox.
 Going through your inbox and searching for an important message among thousands of spam emails can be time-consuming.
 Let DoNotPay guard the gates to your inbox.
 We will stop spam from reaching your inbox and help you keep it spotless—all you have to do is:

-- Open DoNotPay in your web browser or iPhone app and log into your account
+- Open DoNotPay in your web browser and log into your account

 - Find the Spam Collector tab and click on it